tystar86/python_exercises/Tasks/math.md

 ```

 #30.
->Write a Python program to find the roots of a quadratic function.
+>Write a function to find the roots of a quadratic function.

 **Expected Output :**
 ```